Skip to main content

 Like most markets, insurance works in a cycle.
 It changes over time, softening and hardening in response to economics, natural disasters, politics and more.
 Navigating this change may be challenging for both Authorised Representatives and their customers, however businesses can remain sustainable and successful – even when the market shifts – by taking a strategic approach.

-QBE Sales Hub Manager Justin Boyes and National Partnership Manager John Schroder, who work closely with QBE’s Authorised Representative partners to reach their business goals, believe understanding the insurance cycle is key to this approach and businesses can "position for growth" regardless of market conditions.
+Steve Talbot, QBE Head of Qnect, Distribution, Australia, and Nicola Brown, QBE Qnect Team Leader, Distribution work closely with QBE’s Authorised Representative partners to reach their business goals.
+They believe understanding the insurance cycle is key to this approach and businesses can position for growth, regardless of market conditions.

 What is a hard and soft market?

-"A hard market is when insurance companies are firmer in their pricing and risk selection, less likely to discount and in some cases aren’t able to discount at all," says Boyes.
+“A hard market is when insurance companies are firmer in their pricing and risk selection, less likely to discount and in some cases aren’t able to discount at all,” says Brown.

-In contrast, a soft market is when "insurance companies are likely to take on a little bit more risk than they normally would at a lower premium," says Boyes.
-He believes that in a soft market, "price is often the key driver on whether or not business is written, and the market is highly competitive."
+In contrast, a soft market is when “insurance companies are likely to take on a little bit more risk than they normally would at a lower premium,” says Brown.
+She believes that in a soft market, “price is often the key driver on whether or not business is written, and the market is highly competitive.”

 Related article: Negotiation tips